Rail transport in Switzerland: Rail links to other countries

 Only one standard gauge railway line crosses the Austria–Switzerland border, the St. Margrethen–Lauterach line, while another one, the Feldkirch–Buchs railway line, connects the two countries via the Principality of Liechtenstein.
-Austrian Federal Railways (ÖBB) operates the Railjet and the Transalpin (an EC service) between Zurich HB and several destinations in Austria.
+Austrian Federal Railways (ÖBB) operates the Railjet and the Transalpin (an EC service) between Zürich HB and several destinations in Austria.
 The services run via and through Liechtenstein (without stopping) to either Wien Hbf or Graz Hbf and call, among others, at Innsbruck Hbf and Salzburg Hbf.
 The other line is used by EC trains (Zürich–Munich) and regional trains of Bodensee S-Bahn.

 Rail transport to Liechtenstein is provided by Vorarlberg S-Bahn, operated by ÖBB.
 There are also bus links between Swiss railway stations and Liechtenstein.